praw-dev/praw/docs/getting_started/faq.rst

 without a username and password or a refresh token.
 You need to sign in with either one of those.
 See :ref:`oauth_options` to see the avaliable methods to sign in.

-A2: You could also be using a Reddit instance in read-only mode.
-To set the instance to not be in read_only mode, do `reddit.read_only = False`.

-.. note:: Trying to set an instance of Reddit to non-read-only without being signed in will raise a :class:`.ClientException`.